-3. Rising powers
+3 Rising powers

-Like other attempts at country classification, the term rising powers is controversial, competing partly with designations including emerging economies, middle-income countries, medium-sized powers or regional powers.22 The continuing definitional controversy is justified, going hand in hand, as it does, with core underlying concepts and assumptions about international relations (IR).
-For the purposes of the present paper, finding a suitable term to describe the dynamic of country types and their demarcation from traditional country classifications is paramount.23
+Like other attempts at country classification, the term rising powers is controversial, competing partly with designations including emerging economies, middle-income countries, medium-sized powers or regional powers (Paul, 2016; Manicom & Reeves, 2014, pp. 23-44).
+The continuing definitional controversy is justified, going hand in hand, as it does, with core underlying concepts and assumptions about international relations.
+For the purposes of the present paper, finding a suitable term to describe the dynamic of country types and their demarcation from traditional country classifications is paramount (Paul, 2016).

 In this respect, past IR discourse has been shaped by the following time-honoured debates, according to which the international system is dominated by one or a few superpowers and, in parts, by further big powers.
 Depending on the school of theory to which one adheres, there were, or are, various ways of classifying countries and the options for controlling the same above and beyond this very small group of states.
-Traditional realist approaches, developed by Hans Morgenthau or Kenneth Waltz, for instance, would describe the medium-sized powers as a category beneath the super- and big-powers in the hierarchy of nations, which are unable to trigger processes of change of any great import within international relations.24 According to this view, medium-sized powers are not proactive but reactive stakeholders within the international system.
+Traditional realist approaches, developed by Hans Morgenthau (1963) or Kenneth Waltz (1979, pp. 319-333), for instance, would describe the medium-sized powers as a category beneath the super- and big powers in the hierarchy of nations, which are unable to trigger processes of change of any great import within international relations.
+According to this view, medium-sized powers are not proactive, but reactive stakeholders within the international system.